open-contracting/infrastructure/docs/guidance/contracts-to-projects.md

 * Discover contracts related to infrastructure projects;

-* Track these contracting processes, including changes to tenders, details of suppliers selected, and, in some cases, details of contract variations.
+* Track these contracting processes, including changes to tenders, details of suppliers selected, and, in some cases, details of contract modifications.

 ### Getting started